khanshamim/verivox-front-end-app/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-## Things is still in progress
+## Task Incomplete
  1) Test Case for product-list the component
- 2) Service for data sort/filtering.. etc.,
+ 2) Service for data sort/filtering,
+ 3) Icon's of Tariff Upload / Download for Desktop view

 ## OutPut Screen's